John Kerry: 1984 U.S. Senate election

 The junior U.S. senator from Massachusetts, Paul Tsongas, announced in 1984 that he would be stepping down for health reasons.
 Kerry ran, and as in his 1982 race for Lieutenant Governor, he did not receive the endorsement of the party regulars at the state Democratic convention.
 Congressman James Shannon, a favorite of House Speaker Tip O'Neill, was the early favorite to win the nomination, and he "won broad establishment support and led in early polling".
 Again as in 1982, however, Kerry prevailed in a close primary.

 In his general election campaign, Kerry promised to mix liberalism with tight budget controls.
-He defeated Republican Ray Shamie despite a nationwide landslide for the re-election of Republican President Ronald Reagan, for whom Massachusetts voted by a narrow margin.
-In his victory speech, Kerry asserted that his win meant that the people of Massachusetts "emphatically reject the politics of selfishness and the notion that women must be treated as second-class citizens".
+He defeated Republican Ray Shamie despite a nationwide landslide for the re-election of Republican president Ronald Reagan, for whom Massachusetts voted by a narrow margin.
+In his victory speech, Kerry asserted that his win meant the people of Massachusetts "emphatically reject the politics of selfishness and the notion that women must be treated as second-class citizens".

 Tsongas resigned on January 2, 1985, one day before the end of his term.
 Dukakis appointed Kerry to fill the vacancy, giving him seniority over other new senators who were sworn in on January 3, the scheduled start of their new terms.